unimib-datAI/marl-dfaas/README.md

 website.

-The requirements file also contains [`black`](https://black.readthedocs.io) (a development tool for automatically formatting source code) and [`pylint`](https://pylint.readthedocs.io/en/latest/index.html) (a static code analyser) packages.
+The requirements file also contains [`black`](https://black.readthedocs.io) (a development tool for automatically formatting source code), [`pylint`](https://pylint.readthedocs.io/en/latest/index.html) (a static code analyser) and [`pre-commit`](https://pre-commit.com) packages.
+The latter run automatically `black` when doing commits.

 ## How to run the experiments